 Surfshark

-Surfshark encrypts your data with AES-256 encryption and supports WireGuard, OpenVPN, and IKEv2 protocols.
-It also runs on 100% RAM-only servers and has a Deloitte-verified no-logs policy.
-Since it allows unlimited simultaneous connections, you can secure not only your Android but all your other gadgets too.
+Surfshark provides strong data encryption with AES-256 and ChaCha20 ciphers and supports WireGuard, OpenVPN, and IKEv2 protocols, ensuring all your online activities and information are protected.
+Plus, it allows unlimited simultaneous connections, so you can secure not only your Android but all your other devices, too.

-Surfshark’s security suite is comprehensive, with features like kill switch, ad blocker, MultiHop (Double VPN), obfuscated servers, and split-tunneling (Bypasser).
-Besides these features, it also has advanced options.
-For instance, the IP rotator changes your IP address without disconnecting, and the GPS override matches your GPS location with the server’s location.
+Other advanced features that Surfshark provides include MultiHop (Double VPN), IP Rotator, which changes your IP address without disconnecting, and a GPS override that matches your GPS location with the server’s location.

 Surfshark | |